Parents/Students » Guidelines and Policies » UCP Information Form

 In the case of complaints concerning a condition of a facility that poses an emergency or urgent threat, a complainant who is not satisfied with the resolution has the right to file an appeal to the Superintendent of Public Instruction at the CDE within 15 calendar days of receiving the LEA’s decision.

-For further information on Williams complaints please go to the CDE Web site and search for Williams Facilities Complaints and Appeals.
+For further information on Williams facility complaints and appeals please visit the CDE Williams Facilities Complaints and Appeals web page at https://www.cde.ca.gov/ls/fa/sf/williamsappeal.asp.

 Additional Information